Can Niplette help your Inverted Nipples? Read about this non-surgical solution

 Suction devices like the Niplette work by sucking the nipple into a small cup.
 This suction helps the nipple protrude and point outwards instead of turning inwards.
-Using such devices repeatedly for some time will help to loosen up your nipples.
-Eventually, the nipples stay erect for a long time on their own.
+Using such devices repeatedly for an extended period of time will help to loosen up your nipples.
+Eventually, the nipples stay erect for a longer time on their own.

 The Niplette could be your best shot to fix your inverted nipples without surgery.
-It’s an inexpensive, safe to use, and simple device.
-But it may not work for everyone.
-Most women end up with protruded nipples, others don’t.
+It’s an inexpensive, safe to use and simple device.
+However, it may not work for everyone.
+Most women end up with protruded nipples, while others don’t.
 If you have Grade 3 inversion or the Niplette isn’t working for you, it’s time to consider going for surgery.

 What are the other options to fix inverted nipples?

-Although the Niplette could give you excellent results, but if you want permanent results you’ll need inverted nipple surgery.
-This surgery is a cosmetic procedure that takes only about an hour to enhance the appearance and projection of your nipples.
+Although the Niplette could give you excellent results, if you want permanent results you’ll need inverted nipple surgery.
+This surgery is a cosmetic procedure that only takes about an hour to enhance the appearance and projection of your nipples.
 The flat nipple surgery is quick, effective, and permanent.
-You would be able to go back home in a few hours after it’s done.
+You will be able to go back home a few hours after it’s done.

 - It gives you better looking nipples